-In our opinion, the accompanying unaudited condensed consolidated financial statements of Carter's, Inc. and TWCC contain all adjustments necessary to present fairly our financial position as of April 3, 2004 and the results of our operations and cash flows for the three-month periods ended April 3, 2004 and April 5, 2003.
-Operating results for the three-month period ended April 3, 2004 are not necessarily indicative of the results that may be expected for the fiscal year ending January 1, 2005.
+In our opinion, the accompanying unaudited condensed consolidated financial statements of Carter's, Inc. and TWCC contain all adjustments necessary to present fairly our financial position as of July 3, 2004, the results of our operations for the three and six-month periods ended July 3, 2004 and July 5, 2003, and cash flows for the six-month periods ended July 3, 2004 and July 5, 2003.
+Operating results for the six-month period ended July 3, 2004 are not necessarily indicative of the results that may be expected for the fiscal year ending January 1, 2005.
 Our accompanying condensed consolidated balance sheet as of January 3, 2004 is from our audited consolidated financial statements included in our most recently filed annual report on Form 10-K.

-Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States of America have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission and the instructions to Form 10-Q. The accounting policies we follow are set forth in our most recently filed annual report on Form 10-K in the notes to our consolidated financial statements for the fiscal year ended January 3, 2004.
+Certain information and footnote disclosure normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States of America has been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission and the instructions to Form 10-Q. The accounting policies we follow are set forth in the notes to our consolidated financial statements contained in our most recently filed annual report on Form 10-K for the fiscal year ended January 3, 2004.

 Our fiscal year ends on the Saturday in December or January nearest to the last day of December.
 Consistent with this policy, fiscal 2003 ended on January 3, 2004 and fiscal 2004 will end on January 1, 2005.
 As a result, fiscal 2003 contained 53 weeks of financial results and fiscal 2004 will contain 52 weeks of financial results.
-The additional week in fiscal 2003 was included in the first quarter of fiscal 2003.
-Therefore, the accompanying unaudited consolidated financial statements for the first quarter of fiscal 2004 reflect our financial position as of April 3, 2004 and for the 13-week period then ended.
-The first quarter of fiscal 2003 ended on April 5, 2003 and included 14 weeks of financial results.
+The additional week in fiscal 2003 was included in the first half of fiscal 2003.
+Therefore, the accompanying unaudited consolidated financial statements for the first half of fiscal 2004 reflect our financial position as of July 3, 2004 and for the 26-week period then ended.
+The first half of fiscal 2003 ended on July 5, 2003 and included 27 weeks of financial results.
+The accompanying consolidated financial statements for the second quarter periods ended July 3, 2004 and July 5, 2003 each contain 13 weeks of financial results.

-During the first quarter of fiscal 2004, we contracted with a third-party service to provide us with the fair value of co-op advertising arrangements entered into with certain of our major wholesale and mass channel customers.
-In accordance with Emerging Issues Task Force Issue No. 01-09, "Accounting for Consideration Given by a Vendor to a Customer/Reseller" ("EITF 01-09"), we have included the fair value of these arrangements of approximately \$431,000 in the first quarter of fiscal 2004 as a component of selling, general, and administrative expenses on the accompanying unaudited condensed consolidated statements of operations rather than as a reduction of revenue.
-Co-op advertising arrangements in fiscal 2003 had been treated as a reduction of revenue in accordance with EITF 01-09 as we had determined that it was impracticable to obtain the fair value of those arrangements.
+During the first half of fiscal 2004, we contracted with a third-party service to provide us with the fair value of co-op advertising arrangements entered into with certain of our major wholesale and mass channel customers.
+Such fair value is determined based upon, among other factors, comparable market analysis for similar advertisements.
+In accordance with Emerging Issues Task Force Issue No. 01-09, "Accounting for Consideration Given by a Vendor to a Customer/Reseller" ("EITF 01-09"), we have included the fair value of these arrangements of approximately \$1,221,000 in the second quarter of fiscal 2004 and \$1,652,000 in the first half of fiscal 2004 as a component of selling, general, and administrative expenses on the accompanying unaudited condensed consolidated statements of operations rather than as a reduction of revenue.
+Co-op advertising arrangements in fiscal 2003 were treated as a reduction of revenue in accordance with EITF 01-09 as we had determined that it was impracticable to obtain the fair value of those arrangements.

-NOTE 3-STOCK-BASED COMPENSATION:
+NOTE 3 - STOCK-BASED COMPENSATION: